-Espresso brew guide - Coping with the elusive perfection
+How to make espresso coffee - Coping with the elusive perfection

 Here’s a regrettable truth: you could spend a lifetime trying to achieve the perfect espresso shot.
 Once at home you have your tools in order, the road becomes smoother and the challenge becomes about patience and practice.
 Probably you already have stains of espresso shots on your hands... this is part of the adventure.
-You will have a glimpse of hope, probably near to the the glory if you have brushed it with balance, body, sweetness, and depth in divine attunement.
+You will have a glimpse of hope, probably near to the glory if you have brushed it with balance, body, sweetness, and depth in divine attunement.

 With every shot you pull, you'll learn to appreciate the art and science behind espresso making.
 It's a delicate dance of precise measurements, meticulous grinding, careful tamping, and skillful extraction.
 You'll begin to notice the subtle nuances in the aroma, flavour, and crema of your espresso, and you'll become more attuned to the unique characteristics of different coffee beans.
 As you experiment with different techniques and tweak your process, you'll develop your own style and approach to espresso making, adding your personal touch to every cup you create.